Liturgy

 Select date

-Saturday of the Thirty-second week in Ordinary Time
+Wednesday of the First week in Ordinary Time

-Holy Gospel of Jesus Christ according to Saint Luke 18,1-8.
+Holy Gospel of Jesus Christ according to Saint Mark 1,29-39.

 Copyright © Confraternity of Christian Doctrine, USCCB